I Asked Agentic AI to Build My OPC Pipeline (And It Actually Worked)

 "Show me all my OPC connections and list the available tags"

 Every OPC Data Wrangler license includes AI tokens to get you started.
-See for yourself how it transforms industrial data integration.

 What is agentic AI?